On the density of rational points on rational elliptic surfaces: Non-isotrivial rational elliptic surfaces

 If these exists no place of multiplicative reduction on $\E$, we have $M_\E=1$.
 Thus there is no need to consider Chowla's conjecture.
 Moreover, the irreducible factors of $\Delta$ appear with the exponent $\geq2$.
 They are of degree $\leq6$.
-Therefore, the homogeneous version of squarefree conjecture holds.
+Therefore, squarefree conjecture holds.

 Suppose now that $\E$ admits a place of multiplcative reduction on $\E$.

 Let be the following minimal Weierstrass model for $\E$: